rbottomley/moondata/README.md

 ```

 ## Sample Output

-With CSS, it displays as:
+With CSS and SVG icons (included), it displays as (the moon rise and set time actually comes from the Wview template):

 ![Moon phase screen shot](screenshot.png)